Skip to Content

 Latex paint: Latex paint is going to be on the lower side of the price range ($10 to $30 a gallon) and has a lower VOC, making it less toxic and smelly.

-Epoxy paint: The second choice of material can be an epoxy paint, these are more expensive ($20 to $35 per gallon) than the above mentioned latex paints.
+Epoxy paint: The second choice of material is epoxy paint, which is more expensive ($20 to $35 per gallon) than the above-mentioned latex paints.

-Acrylic Latex Paint: If the current base material is a natural stone, you need to use an acrylic latex paint ($20 to $35 per gallon) which ranks up with the qualities of the epoxy.
+Acrylic Latex Paint: If the current base material is a natural stone, you need to use acrylic latex paint ($20 to $35 per gallon), which ranks up with the qualities of the epoxy.

 Painting Ceramic Tile Video